-15 Celebrity Recipes that Will Win Your Holiday Party
+15 Celebrity Recipes that Will Win Your Holiday Table

 We love our go-to, sure-to-please recipes but sometimes we like to mix up the old standbys with someone new.
 And when you can drop a celeb name at the holiday table, the dish becomes a conversation piece to boot.
 This year we're heading to Hollywood, and Nashville!, for celebrity takes on holiday desserts, dishes and drinks plus just good ol' comfort food to feast on through winter.
 Mouths, prepare to water.